Tariana-Leite/Concessionaria/README.md

 # Dealership Project
-This repository is part of a project developed in partnership with @summonsumo and @hudson-mesquita in a course using the Databricks platform.
+This repository is part of a project developed in partnership with @summonsumo and -- in a course using the Databricks platform.

 ## Architecture